-Page 27 March 2023 SECTION 9: REFERENCE

-Explosive Limits(Lower and Upper) Each gaseous hydrocarbon substance has a minimum (Lower Explosive Limit or LEL) and a maximum (Upper Explosive Limit or UEL) percentage in air below or above which combustion will not take place.
+Explosive Limits (Lower and Upper)

+Each gaseous hydrocarbon substance has a minimum (Lower Explosive Limit or LEL) and a maximum (Upper Explosive Limit or UEL) percentage in air below or above which combustion will not take place.
 Explosive limit and flammability limit are used interchangeable.
 The terms "Too Lean" and "Too Rich" are used for levels outside of the explosive range.

+Facility

-Facility Any building, structure, installation, equipment, or appurtenance that is connected to or associated with the recovery, development, production, handling, processing, treatment, or disposal of hydrocarbon-based resources or any associated substance or wastes.
+Any building, structure, installation, equipment, or appurtenance that is connected to or associated with the recovery, development, production, handling, processing, treatment, or disposal of hydrocarbon-based resources or any associated substance or wastes.
 This does not include wells or pipelines.

+Field Response Team

+Company and contractor personnel directly involved in controlling the incident at the emergency site and from the EOC.

+Fire Hazard (FH) Order

+An order issued by the AER during an emergency to restrict public access to a specified area.

+Gathering system

+The network of pipelines, pumps, tanks, and other equipment that carries oil and gas to a processing plant or to other separation equipment.

+Hazard

-Field Response Team Company and contractor personnel directly involved in controlling the incident at the emergency site and from the EOC.
-Fire Hazard (FH) Order (Alberta specific) An order issued by the AER during an emergency to restrict public access to a specified area.
-Gathering system The network of pipelines, pumps, tanks, and other equipment that carries oil and gas to a processing plant or to other separation equipment.
-Hazard A situation with potential to harm persons, property, or the environment.
-Hazard Planning Zone (HPZ) (British Columbia specific) A geographical area (a) determined by using the hazard planning distance as a radius, and (b) within which persons, property or the environment may be affected by an emergency.
+A situation with potential to harm persons, property, or the environment.

+Hazard Planning Zone (HPZ)

+A geographical area (a) determined by using the hazard planning distance as a radius, and (b) within which persons, property or the environment may be affected by an emergency.
 Defined in Emergency Management Regulation.

+Hazardous product

-Hazardous product A substance released in quantities that may harm persons, property, or the environment High Vapour Pressure (HVP) pipeline A pipeline system conveying hydrocarbons or hydrocarbon mixtures in the liquid or quasi-liquid state with a vapour pressure greater than 110 kilopascals absolute at 38°C. Some examples are liquid ethane, ethylene, propane, butanes, and pentanes plus.
+A substance released in quantities that may harm persons, property, or the environment

+High Vapour Pressure Liquids (HVPLs)

+HVPLs have a vapour pressure greater than 240 kPa at 38°C (34.8 PSIG @ 100°F) and include ethane, propane, butane, and pentanes plus, either as a mixture or as a single component.

+Note: Comparisons

+Gasoline - Vapour pressure between 55 and 100 kPa at 38°C (8 - 14.5 PSIG @ 100°F).

+Condensate - Often a component of a propane/butane mixture, has a vapour pressure of 59 to 72 kPa at 38°C (8.6 -10.4 PSIG @ 100°F).